Active Transportation

 Transit

-As part of its metropolitan transportation planning activities, SCAG works with transit operators, the region’s transportation planning agencies and the California Department of Transportation (Caltrans) to develop goals, objectives, plans and policies to provide effective and sustainable transit options for the region.
+SCAG works with transit operators, the region’s transportation planning agencies, and the California Department of Transportation (Caltrans) to develop goals, objectives, plans, and policies to provide effective and sustainable transit options for the region.

 FreightWorks